Post job

 Typically working for insurance companies, a property adjuster specializes in inspecting property damages to assess and determine a company's financial obligations.
 Their responsibilities revolve around reaching out to clients through calls and correspondence, arranging appointments, gathering and verifying data, and traveling to different locations to meet with clients.
 They may also negotiate settlements and authorize payments in adherence to the company's policies and regulations.
 Furthermore, as a property adjuster, it is essential to have a deep understanding of property costs to ensure the accuracy of claims.

 These skill sets are where the common ground ends though.
-A claims representative responsibility is more likely to require skills like "taking care," "judgment decision making," "quality standards," and "insurance policies."
-Whereas a property adjuster requires skills like "ladders," "strong analytical," "excellent interpersonal," and "property losses."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a claims representative are more likely to require skills like "taking care," "judgment decision making," "quality standards," and "insurance policies."
+On the other hand, a job as a property adjuster requires skills like "ladders," "strong analytical," "excellent interpersonal," and "property losses."
+As you can see, what employees do in each career varies considerably.

 An adjuster is responsible for evaluating the extent of loss in the company by calculating the damage costs, determining the settlement payment to the client, and managing the reputation of the company for claims accountability.
 Adjusters must have extensive knowledge of the insurance principles and processes, following the state and federal regulations to protect clients and the business from insurance fraud.
 They collect documents from different organizations, perform field research, and interview witnesses to verify the accuracy of claims statement.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that claims representative responsibilities requires skills like "taking care," "judgment decision making," "quality standards," and "reservations."
-But an insurance adjuster might use skills, such as, "catastrophe claims," "public adjusters," "state farm insurance," and "property loss."
+For example, resumes show us that claims representative responsibilities requires skills like "taking care," "judgment decision making," "quality standards," and "reservations."
+But an insurance adjuster might use other skills in their typical duties, such as, "catastrophe claims," "public adjusters," "state farm insurance," and "property loss."

 An appraiser is someone who assesses the monetary value of a property such as an automobile, real property, and personal claim.
 His/Her or her responsibilities include resolving disparities between a property's monetary values and preparing narrative reports for projects.
 The essential skills that an appraiser should possess to accomplish such responsibilities include a keen eye for details, strong communication, analytical, and problem-solving skills, and the ability to work under pressure.
 The education requirements for the job vary depending on the area of focus.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from claims representatives resumes, they are more likely to have skills like "taking care," "judgment decision making," "quality standards," and "reservations."
-But a adjuster might have skills like "strong customer service," "repair estimates," "catastrophe claims," and "general liability."
+The required skills of the two careers differ considerably.
+For example, claims representatives are more likely to have skills like "taking care," "judgment decision making," "quality standards," and "reservations."
+But a adjuster is more likely to have skills like "strong customer service," "repair estimates," "catastrophe claims," and "general liability."

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between claims representatives and appraisers, there are some differences that are important to note.
 For one, a claims representative might have more use for skills like "taking care," "judgment decision making," "quality standards," and "policy coverage."
-Meanwhile, some appraisers might include skills like "appraisal reports," "mai," "discounted cash flow," and "market research" on their resume.
+Meanwhile, some responsibilities of appraisers require skills like "appraisal reports," "mai," "discounted cash flow," and "market research. "